-USAJOBS.gov is a free web-based job board with access to thousands of job opportunities across hundreds of federal agencies and organizations.
-Includes internships for high school and college students.
+A free web-based job board with access to thousands of job opportunities across hundreds of federal agencies and organizations.
+Includes federal internships for high school and college students.

 Information on numerous training programs, work experience, leadership development and occupational skills building available to youth 14-24.
 From the State of California's Employment Development Department.

-Information for 12-19 years old about companies that can hire teenagers by category, age, and state.
+Information for teens about companies that can hire teenagers by category, age, and state.

 |Treasure Island Job Corps||

 Ages 16-24.
 Paid academic & job training.
 800 733-JOBS / 800 733-5627